What Makes Us Unique?

 With the use of any device (iOS or Android tablets or phones), your child will enjoy learning with the help of Miss Humblebee's Academy.
 Whether you are going for a quick ride in the car or a plane ride across the country, be sure to bring this engaging learning tool along.

 Miss Humblebee's Academy offers traditional academic and developmental resources, but we also believe kindergarten readiness extends far beyond traditional academics.
-We provide the necessary resources for parents, educators, and librarians to take learning offline and outside with our DIY section.
-We also empower parents to raise children to become healthy, contributing members of society, by giving children responsibilities that extend beyond the traditional learning environment.
+We provide the necessary resources for caregivers, educators, and librarians to take learning offline and outside with our offline curriculum.
+We also empower caregivers to raise children to become healthy, contributing members of society, by giving children responsibilities that extend beyond the traditional learning environment.
 For example, by allowing children to be responsible for specific chores, they can begin contributing in their home and then the world around them.
 We provide templates for learning schedules, chore charts by age, and even a reward system that you can stick with.
 The following resources are only available for members when they are signed in:

 Why MHA for school readiness?

 According to the Department of Education Early Learning Challenge, there are five essential domains (sometimes referred to as categories) of school readiness.
 These five domains each contain multiple milestones further defining requirements.

 Miss Humblebee's Academy has provided the necessary tools to prepare your child for kindergarten:

 Miss Humblebee was in line to be the next Queen Bee, but left the hive to follow her dream and help children everywhere.